doc-doc/EgoBlind/README.md

 # EgoBlind
-The first VideoQA dataset towards egocentric visuall assistance for the Blind.
+The first VideoQA dataset collected from real blind people towards egocentric visual assistance.
 EgoBlind comprises 1,392 videos that record the daily lives of real blind users from a first-person perspective.
 It also features 5.3K questions directly posed or generated and verified by blind individuals to reflect their needs for visual assistance under various scenarios.

 **Highlights**:
 1) EgoBlind videos reflect the real daily life of the blind and the visually-impaired.
 Both the questions and answers are in-context, based on the users' personal activities and intentions.